Skip to content

 • Sea level rise – which human activity has very likely been the main driver of since at least 1971 according to IPCC AR6 – should be causing higher coastal inundation levels for tropical cyclones that do occur, all else assumed equal.

 • Tropical cyclone rainfall rates are projected to increase in the future (medium to high confidence) due to anthropogenic warming and accompanying increase in atmospheric moisture content.
-Modeling studies on average project an increase on the order of 10-15% for rainfall rates averaged within about 100 km of the storm for a 2 degree Celsius global warming scenario.
+Modeling studies on average project an increase by about 14% (+6 to +22%) globally for rainfall rates averaged within about 100 km of the storm for a 2 degree Celsius global warming scenario.

 • Tropical cyclone intensities globally are projected to increase (medium to high confidence) on average (by 1 to 10% according to model projections for a 2 degree Celsius global warming).
 This change would imply an even larger percentage increase in the destructive potential per storm, assuming no reduction in storm size.
 Rapid intensification is also projected to increase.
 Storm size responses to anthropogenic warming are uncertain.